Test in a live environment

 The above code produces the output given below:

-The capability of the IronPDF for Java is not only restricted to existing PDFs, but it can also create and parse a new file to extract content.
-Here, we will create a PDF file from URL and then extract content from it.
+The capability of IronPDF for Java is not only restricted to existing PDFs, but it can also create and parse a new file to extract content.
+Here, this tutorial will create a PDF file from a URL and extract content from it.
 The following example shows how to achieve this task:

 public class Main {